Last updated on March 18th, 2025 at 01:59 pm

 Cutting boards are an essential kitchen tool when it comes to food prep.
 With the amount of use and abuse these surfaces sustain, it is important to consider the durability, safety, and eco-friendliness of the material used when selecting a cutting board.
-Some options may fall short on sustainability or may introduce unwanted chemicals into your kitchen, so choosing a cutting board made from non-toxic, sustainable materials supports both your health and the environment.
+Some options may fall short on sustainability or may introduce unwanted chemicals into your kitchen, so choosing a cutting board made from non-toxic, sustainable materials is beneficial to both your health and the environment.
 This guide will help you explore the best cutting board materials that are safe, eco-friendly, and high performing.

 Types of cutting boards